 ICAEW.com works better with JavaScript enabled.

-New regulations increasing company size thresholds and removing certain requirements from the Directors’ Report will be effective from April 2025.
+New regulations increasing company size thresholds and removing certain requirements from the Directors’ Report took effect on 6 April 2025.

 The table below sets out the new size thresholds that will be met for a financial year if any two of the three criteria are met.